Sovos Docs

 In case mapping fails, an error is returned in the application response.

-Step 5: Generate and transmit document
+Step 5: Sovos generates and transmits the document

-Step 6: PEPPOL processes document
+Step 6: PEPPOL AP processes the document

 After receiving the document, the buyer's PEPPOL will process (validate) the document and make it available for the buyer to retrieve.
 It will also send a response back to Sovos.